 Fresh veggies are an important part of any diet.
-According to the USDA Dietary Guidelines 2015-2020, the average American adult should consume 2-3 cups of vegetables (5 servings) per day.1 Many of the nutrients found in fresh vegetables are vital for the health and maintenance of your body, even when those vegetables are out of season.
-Fresh vegetables are especially high in heart healthy antioxidants and are also an excellent source of fiber.
+According to the USDA Dietary Guidelines 2015-2020, the average American adult should consume at least 2-3 cups of vegetables (5 servings) per day.
+Many of the nutrients found in fruit and vegetables are vital for the health and maintenance of your body.
+Fresh vegetables are both high in antioxidants and many are an excellent source of fiber.

 Frozen vegetables have many of the same benefits as fresh veggies, plus they last longer in storage.
 Advocates for frozen vegetables don’t see the point in purchasing expensive, out of season veggies when frozen vegetables are picked at peak ripeness and then flash frozen for primo quality and consistency.

-In this 2015 study, four vitamins – ascorbic acid, riboflavin, α-tocopherol and β-carotene – were evaluated in corn, carrots, broccoli, spinach, peas, green beans, strawberries and blueberries before and after freezing.
-The overall results found that vitamin content of the frozen vegetables was comparable to and occasionally higher than in their fresh counterparts.
-The lone holdout was β-carotene, which was found to drastically decrease in some frozen commodities.
+In this 2015 study evaluated the nutrient retention of corn, carrots, broccoli, spinach, peas, green beans, strawberries and blueberries before and after freezing.
+They found that the frozen foods retained as much, or more, ascorbic acid (vitamin C), riboflavin (vitamin B-12), and α-tocopherol (vitamin E) than in their fresh counterparts.
+The exception was β-carotene, which was found to drastically decrease in some frozen commodities.

-According to this information provided by the Australian government, the most important thing to consider when choosing between fresh and frozen vegetable is the effects of processing and storage on food.
+The most important thing to consider when choosing between fresh and frozen vegetable is the effects of processing and storage on food.
 Frozen vegetables, for example, typically lose nutrients due to cooking, not freezing.
-Veggies high in water soluble vitamins, like the B and C groups, are more likely to be affected by freezing than their fat-soluble counterparts, vitamins K, A, D and E.
+Veggies high in water-soluble vitamins, like the B and C groups, are more likely to be affected by freezing than their fat-soluble counterparts, vitamins K, A, D and E.